How the 'Replacement' theory went mainstream on the political right

 MONTANARO: Where did "White Replacement" theory or the "Great Replacement" theory begin and how much has Trump been pushing it, at least implicitly?

-There's lots of different roots, both in European white nationalism and American white nationalism, of that that theory making its way throughout the culture.
-And what's interesting is that I don't know to what extent he's [Trump's] aware of it, but I certainly know that his arguments are consistent.
+There's lots of different roots, both in European white nationalism and American white nationalism, of that theory making its way throughout the culture.
+And what's interesting is that I don't know to what extent he's [Trump] aware of it, but I certainly know that his arguments are consistent.

-If people are steeped in that culture, if they're aware of this this idea and people like Tucker Carlson will sort of trot out these talking points that are, that came from white nationalists on his own show.
+If people are steeped in that culture, if they're aware of this this idea-- and people like Tucker Carlson will sort of trot out these talking points that came from white nationalists on his own show.
 So they do have a mainstream presence.

 MONTANARO: How does Trump capitalize on feelings of white resentment?